Buddha means “Awakened One” or “Enlightened One”

 #3.
 Short Stories on Buddha – Law of Karma

-So that his father’s soul would go to heaven irrespective of what his father has done in his life, either good or bad.
+So that his father’s soul would go to heaven.
+Irrespective of what his father has done in his life, either good or bad.

-So I came to you with the request, “Please do the afterlife rituals for my father, so that his soul will gain entry to heaven and resides there”.
+So I came to you with the request, “Please do the after-life rituals for my father so that his soul will gain entry to heaven and resides there.”

-Buddha Said, “Okay, bring two earthen pots, some pebbles, and butter to fill ‘the pots”.
+Buddha Said, “Okay, bring two earthen pots, some pebbles, and butter to fill the pots.”

 Buddha said, “Fill one pot with pebbles and one pot with Butter and seal them.
 And then go and drop both the pots at the nearby pond”.

-The young man did so and both the pots sank to the bottom.
+The young man did so, and both the pots sank to the bottom.

 Then Buddha said, “Now break them open with a stick!”.

-The pebbles are heavier than water and they will stay only in the bottom whereas butter is lighter than water and it will only float.
-So, doing the opposite is against the law of nature”.
+The pebbles are heavier than water and will stay only on the bottom.
+Butter is lighter than water and will only float.
+So, doing the opposite is against the natural law”.

-In all his life, if your father performed wrong actions that were heavy like pebbles, he is bound to go down and no one will pick him up.
+In all his life, if your father performed wrong actions that were heavy like pebbles, he is bound to go down, and no one will pick him up.

 Moral of the story:

 No external power can change it.
-While we live, we must perform only good things In our day-to-day life.
+While we live, we must perform only good things in our day-to-day life.